 The Health System periodically evaluates whether any declines in the fair value of investments are other than temporary.
 This evaluation consists of a review of several factors, including, but not limited to, length of time and extent that a security has been in an unrealized loss position, the existence of an event that would impair the issuer's future earnings potential, the near-term prospects for recovery of the market value of a security, and the intent and ability of the Health System to hold the security until the market value recovers.
-Realized gains or losses are included in nonoperating income (expense) on the accompanying consolidated statements of operations and changes in net assets.
-Declines in fair value below cost that are deemed to be other than temporary would be recorded as realized losses within nonoperating income (expense).
-Based on its evaluation, the Health System has recorded no other-than-temporary impairments for the years ended June 30, 2016 or 2015.
+Realized gains or losses are included in non-operating income on the accompanying consolidated statements of operations and changes in net assets.
+Declines in fair value below cost that are deemed to be other than temporary would be recorded as realized losses within non-operating income.
+Based on its evaluation, the Health System has recorded no other-than-temporary impairments for the years ended June 30, 2017 or 2016.